 Read about how to pronounce mantras, and audio examples of many mantras here: How to Pronounce Mantras.

 Another type of concentration is to have a mantra.
 You can do mantras externally, which is good in order to saturate your nervous system.
 It is a good way to work with the vital body in that sense but, again, if we’re only practicing a mantra out loud, we’re going to keep the concentration outside.
-The more we can, bring it inside, so it is just in our Consciousness.
+The more we can, bring it inside, so it is just in our consciousness.
 You can be saying a mantra, being totally silent outwardly, forgetting about the body completely.
 Mantras are a very beautiful way to do that.
-In some respects, in a foundational type of practice; in other respects, you can have very profound experiences using some of these mantras if you combine them with pranayama.
+In some respects, it is a foundational type of practice; in other respects, you can have very profound experiences using some of these mantras if you combine them with pranayama.
 The energy starts flowing so well that you can have these experiences.

 There are a lot of types of mantras.
 We have an example here of the seven major vowels, which is I, E, O, U, A, M, S but are pronounced “ee”, “eh”, “oh”, “oo”, “ah”, “mm” “ss”.
-We can do that as our Meditation practice, by saying them out loud or mentally.
+We can do that as our meditation practice, by saying them out loud or mentally.
 We extend the vowels and one of the nice things about saying mantras internally is that you can extend these vowels.
 You can say “EEEEHHHH” for ten minutes, because you do not need to worry about breathing in or out.
 In that way you really can have this continuity of mindfulness, that you’re just doing that one thing.

 Another beautiful, wonderful, profound, mantra that I use is from the Heart Sutra which is, “Gate gate paragate parasamgate bodhi svaha”.
 This means, “Go, go, go beyond, go totally beyond, be rooted in the ground of enlightenment.”
 It is really about penetrating through, and getting to the other shore, to the other side.
 That can mean a lot of different things.
-That can mean getting the Consciousness outside of the ego or it can mean the Consciousness getting outside of relativity and into the Absolute.
+That can mean getting the consciousness outside of the ego or it can mean the consciousness getting outside of relativity and into the Absolute.
 It can mean a lot of different things.
 That’s a powerful mantra and, again, you can begin by saying that outside but I think it’s more powerful when you go inside with it.
 We have more about that mantra also on our website.

 Another concentration practice is to notice the pulse in our body.
 Of course, this is keeping us in the body; that’s fine.
 It is a foundational concentration practice.
 We actually notice the pulse in different parts of our physical body.
 Right now, unless we are relaxed, we probably don’t feel the pulse going through our whole body, but if you’re relaxing you can use your concentration to notice.
 First you can get a sense of the heart beating.
 If you pay attention to your heart, you can feel it beating and then you move, for example, to your right ear.
 You have to sit there and relax and relax and relax, until you actually feel the pulse in your right ear.
-Then you more forward to your right hand or palm.
+Then you move forward to your right hand or palm.
 You can do it in different ways; you try to find the pulse in all of your fingers, then you move to your right foot, left foot, etc. When you come back around to the top you can find the whole wave of your body.
 You can literally feel the heart beat travel down to your toes.
 You can actually feel it hit your toes, because it literally takes some time.
 The blood doesn't instantaneously reach there.
 When you feel the pulse in your heart, it’s not the same time that you feel it in your toe.
-You feel the wave, and it is a beautiful experience because if you really tap into that, if you shift from the physical sensation to the pranic flow of that, now you have gone form the physical body to the vital body.
-If you can then use that as an imagination exercise, you can then go directly into the Consciousness, or, you can just use it as a foundation concentration practice.
+You feel the wave, and it is a beautiful experience because if you really tap into that, if you shift from the physical sensation to the pranic flow of that, now you have gone from the physical body to the vital body.
+If you can then use that as an imagination exercise, you can then go directly into the consciousness, or, like I said, you can just use it as a foundation concentration practice.